weaversa/cryptol-course/labs/Language/Basics.md

 * `abs : Integer -> Integer` is the type signature for `abs`.
 * `abs n = if n >= 0 then n else -n` is the definition for `abs` (or function body).
 * `property absNonnegative ...` is a property we expect the function to have.
-* `:check property absNonnegative` checks this property with random tests.
+* `:check absNonnegative` checks this property with random tests.
 It's super cheap unit testing!
   ```shell
   labs::Language::Basics> :check absNonnegative